BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 Both $\Fn^+_{M,(-,-),P}$ and $\UEA(\Fn_{M,(-,-),P}^+)$ are $M\times\BoZ$-graded.

-In concrete situations, the polynomial $P_m(t)$ is the graded dimension of some given vector space $V_m$.
+In concrete situations, the polynomial $P_m(t)$ is the graded dimension of some given $\BoZ$-graded vector space $V_m$ (the intersection cohomology of some algebraic variety).
 The above algebra is the unique (up to isomorphism, and some choice regarding the Cartan subalgebra) cohomologically graded generalised Kac--Moody Lie algebra with generators in the $m$th root weight space identified with $V_m$.